Temple University switchboard: 215-204-7000

 School of Business and Management College Council (SBMCC)

 The College Council is comprised of the presidents from each of the recognized SBM student organizations, associations, and fraternities.
 Faculty sponsors of these organizations may also attend some of the College Council meetings.
 The Council's role is to assist the individual student organizations in recruiting members, obtaining funding, sponsoring activities, identifying outside speakers, and communicating with students.
 The College Council sponsors food drives, student organization fairs, Spring Fling activities, and social events for all SBM students.
-The Council also works closely with the Dean's Office and identifies issues which are of concern to students and the student organizations.
+The Council also works closely with the Dean's Office and The Center for Student Professional Development to identify issues which are of concern to students and the student organizations.
+Please call (215) 204-8095 for more information.

 Office of Undergraduate Student Services